(Cite as: 161 Cal.App.4th 115, 74 Cal.Rptr.3d 27)

 FN1.
 Gail B. identified H.B.'s father as Henry K. Although the Department discovered an address for him, he never responded to the Department's attempts to contact him concerning the proceedings involving H.B.

-The petition initiating proceedings as to H.B. did not indicate whether he had been identified as possibly having American Indian ancestry, but the detention report filed concurrently with the petition stated ICWA did not apply.FN2 Gail B. did not appear at the detention hearing; and the court informed her attorney, “Next time, I'll want to make the inquiry of the ICWA and the paternity.”
-The jurisdiction/detention report filed by the Department for the June 29, 2005 hearing again noted ICWA did not apply and reported, “On 6/22/2005, mother stated that she does not have any American Indian heritage.”
+The petition initiating proceedings as to H.B. did not indicate whether he had been identified as possibly having American Indian ancestry, but the detention report filed concurrently with the petition stated ICWA did not apply.FN2 Gail B. did not appear at the detention hearing; and the court informed her attorney, ?Next time, I'll want to make the inquiry of the ICWA and the paternity.?
+The jurisdiction/

 Gail B. personally appeared at the June 29, 2005 hearing, and both she and H.B. were represented by counsel.
 Although it had previously announced its intention to do so, the court did not inquire further about H.B.'s possible American Indian ancestry.